New York State Route 281: Cortlandville to Homer

-NY 281 begins at an intersection with NY 13 (Tompkins Street) in the town of Cortlandville next to the Walden Oaks Country Club.
-NY 281 proceeds north on West Road, a four-lane commercial street through Cortlandville, soon intersecting with County Route 120 (CR 120; McLean Road).
-Retaining the commercial design, NY 281 crosses over a railroad line, passing west of State University of New York at Cortland.
-The route continues northeast, passing east of Cortland County–Chase Field Airport.
-At Luker Road, NY 281 becomes a four-lane commercial boulevard again, entering an at-grade interchange with NY 222 and soon an intersection with CR 111 (Kinney Gulf Road).
+NY 281 begins at an intersection with NY 13 (Tompkins Street Ext) in the town of Cortlandville, in front of the A&W Restaurant.
+NY 281 proceeds north on the former West Road, a four-lane commercial roadway through Cortlandville, soon intersecting with County Route 120 (CR 120; McLean Road).
+Retaining the commercial design, NY 281 crosses over the abandoned Lehigh Valley railroad line, passing west of SUNY Cortland.
+The route continues northeast, passing east of the Cortland County–Chase Field Airport.
+Soon NY 281 passes Luker Rd and then enters an at-grade interchange with NY 222 and soon after an intersection with CR 111 (Kinney Gulf Road).

-After CR 111, NY 281 continues northeast as a two-lane boulevard through Cortlandville, crossing into the city of Cortland for a short distance near St. Mary's Cemetery.
-Through Cortland, NY 281 is a two-lane residential road, bending north at Wheeler Avenue.
-Near Harmony Circle, NY 281 crosses out of Cortland and returns to Cortlandville, changing names from West Road to West Homer Road.
+After CR 111, NY 281 continues northeast as a four-lane roadway through Cortlandville, crossing into the city of Cortland for a short distance near St. Mary's Cemetery.
+NY 281 returns to a two-lane road and bends north at Wheeler Avenue.
+Near Bellevue Ave, NY 281 crosses out of Cortland and returns to Cortlandville.
 A short distance after the city line, NY 281 intersects with CR 115 (Fisher Avenue).
-The route remains residential for a distance, passing west of Cortland Country Club and soon crossing into the town of Homer.
-Just after that change, the route enters an at-grade interchange with unsigned NY 930Q, which connects to I-81.
+The route remains residential for a distance, passing west of Cortland Country Club.
+Just after, the route enters an at-grade interchange with unsigned NY 930Q, which connects to I-81 at Exit 54.

-NY 281 proceeds northward through Homer, now with the name of South West Street, entering the village of Homer.
+Just north of New York State Route 930Q, NY 281 enters the village of Homer and runs concurrently with a village roadway named South West Street.
 The route passes east of Glenwood Cemetery, intersecting with NY 90 (Cayuga Street).
 NY 281 continues north through Homer, remaining a two-lane residential road.
 Near Grove Street, the route changes monikers to North West Street, crossing through a dense stretch of residences.
 After turning northeast, NY 281 intersects at-grade with NY 41 (Clinton Street), before continuing to Stanford Drive, which marks the end of the village of Homer.
 Back in the town of Homer, the route proceeds northeast through a rural stretch of Cortland County, winding northeast into a parallel with I-81.